Developing Leaders to Innovate in Health Care

 For more than 10 years, the Haas Healthcare Conference has welcomed corporate leaders, students, life sciences gurus, digital health entrepreneurs, and public health champions to explore market and industry trends.

 Over the course of a seven-month fellowship, the Berkeley Board Fellows build governance and leadership skills.
-Previous clients have included Lifelong Medical Care, Hyde Street Community Services, Huckleberry Youth Programs, and Cancer CAREpoint.
+Previous clients include Lifelong Medical Care, Hyde Street Community Services, Huckleberry Youth Programs, and Cancer CAREpoint.

 Support for Careers in Health Management